-29 2.
-Section 14(b) provides the same immunity of arbitrators to neutral arbitration institutions which administer the arbitration proceeding.
-Extension of judicial immunity to 30 those arbitration institutions is appropriate to the extent that they are acting "in certain 31 32 roles and with certain responsibilities" that are functionally comparable to those of a 33 judge.
+- 2. Section 14(a) also provides the same immunity of arbitrators to neutral arbitration institutions which administer the arbitration proceeding.
+Extension of judicial immunity to those arbitration institutions is appropriate to the extent that they are acting "in certain roles and with certain responsibilities" that are functionally comparable to those of a judge.
 Corey v.
 New York Stock Exchange, 691 F.2d at 1209.
-Section 11(b) extends immunity to neutral arbitration institutions because the duties that they perform in 34 35 administering the arbitration process are the functional equivalent of the comparable role and responsibility of judges in administering the adjudication process in a court of law.
+This immunity to neutral arbitration institutions is because the duties that they perform in administering the arbitration process are the functional equivalent of the comparable role and responsibility of judges in administering the adjudication process in a court of law.
 There is substantial precedent for this conclusion.
 See, e.g., New England Cleaning Services, Inc. v.
 American Arbitraatin Ass'n, 1999 WL 1191517 (1st Cir.
 1999); Honn v.
 National Ass'n of Sec.
 Dealers, Inc., 182 F.3d 1014 (8th Cir.
 1999); Hawkins v.
 Nat'l Ass'n Sec.
 Dealers, Inc., 149 F.3d 330 (5th Cir.
 1998); Olson v.
 National Ass'n of Sec.
 Dealers, Inc., 85 F.3d 381 (8th Cir.
 1996); Aerojet-General Corp. v.
 Am.
 Arbitration Ass'n, 478 F.2d 248 (9th Cir.
 1973); Cort v.
 Am.
 Arbitration Ass'n, 795 F. Supp.
 970 (N.D.
 Cal.
 1992); Boraks v.
 Am.
 Arbitration Ass'n, 205 Mich.App.
 149, 517 N.W.2d 771 (1994); Candor v.
 Am.
 Arbitration Ass'n, 97 Misc.2d 267, 411 N.Y.S.2d 162 (Sup.
 Ct., Tioga Cty.
-1978).

-3. Section 14(c) makes clear that the statutory grant of immunity is intended to supplement, and not to diminish, the immunity granted arbitrators and neutral arbitration institutions at common law.
+1978). - 3.
+Section 14(b) makes clear that the statutory grant of immunity is intended to supplement, and not to diminish, the immunity granted arbitrators and neutral arbitration institutions at common law. - 4.
+The Drafting Committee included Section 14(c) to insure that if an arbitrator fails to make a disclosure required by section 12 then the typical remedy is vacatur under section 23 and not loss of arbitral immunity under section 14.
+Such a result is similar to the effect of judicial immunity.

-14 4.
-Section 14(d) is based on the California Evidence Code which provides that arbitrators shall not be "competent to testify as to any statement, conduct, decision, 15 or ruling occurring at or in conjunction with the prior proceeding."
+4. Section 14(d) is based on the California Evidence Code which provides that arbitrators shall not be "competent to testify \ \ \ as to any statement, conduct, decision, or ruling occurring at or in conjunction with the prior proceeding."
 CAL.
 EVID.
-CODE § 16 17 703.5.
+CODE § 703.5.
 There are similar provisions that prohibit anyone from calling an arbitrator as a witness in a subsequent proceeding in New Jersey and New York.
 N.J.R.
 SUPER.
 CT.
-R. 18 4:21A-4; N.Y.
+R. 4:21A-4; N.Y.
 CT.
 R. §28.12.
+The section is intended to protect an arbitrator for being required to testify or produce records from an arbitration proceeding in any civil action, administrative proceeding, or related matter.

-The first sentence of section 14(d) provides that an 19 20 arbitrator or representative of an arbitration organization must assert this immunity "to any claim" and then need not testify about matters "relating to that claim."
-Thus an arbitrator 21 or arbitration organization may decide not to assert arbitral immunity in a proceeding that 22 the arbitrator or arbitration organization initiates by way of claim or counterclaim.
-For 23 24 instance, an arbitrator may bring an action against one of the parties for nonpayment of 25 fees to the arbitrator and may have to give testimony in order to recover.
-If in an action by the arbitrator to recover a fee the other party files a counterclaim against the arbitrator 26 27 attacking the award, the intent of this section is that the arbitrator can decide not to assert 28 immunity as to the arbitrator's claim and can provide testimony about it, but the arbitrator can assert immunity as to the other party's counterclaim and not be required to give such 29 30 testimony.
-Otherwise the other party can circumvent the general rule against requiring an 31 arbitrator to provide testimony by forcing an action by the arbitrator, for instance, by the 32 party not paying a contractually required fee for the arbitrator's services.
+An exception is made in section 14(d) when an arbitrator or representative of an arbitration organization asserts a claim against a party to the arbitration proceeding.
+For instance, an arbitrator may bring an action against one of the parties for nonpayment of fees to the arbitrator and may have to give testimony in order to recover.
+If in an action by the arbitrator to recover a fee the other party files a counterclaim against the arbitrator attacking the award, the intent of this section is that the arbitrator can testify as to the arbitrator's claim, but the arbitrator cannot be required to testify or produce records as to the party's counterclaim attacking the merits of the award.
+Otherwise the party can circumvent the general rule against requiring an arbitrator to provide testimony by forcing an action by the arbitrator, for instance, by the party not paying a contractually required fee for the arbitrator's services.